vselleby/AsusDevicePresence/README.md

 For this to work SSH has to be enabled and a public RSA key has to be added to Authorized Keys.
 This can be done from the settings found under Administration->System.
 See [UsageExample](https://github.com/vselleby/AsusDevicePresence/blob/master/src/main/java/UsageExample.java)

-For a more full scale project using a variant of AsusDevicePresence implemented in Kotlin.
-See [WhoIsHome](https://github.com/vselleby/WhoIsHome), it is currently a work in progress but most of the key elements related to device presence has been implemented.
+For a more full scale project using a variant of AsusDevicePresence implemented in Kotlin, see [WhoIsHome](https://github.com/vselleby/WhoIsHome). it is currently a work in progress but most of the key elements related to device presence has been implemented.